gvmfhy/constitutional-seq/README.md

 When you search for a gene like TP53 or VEGF in NCBI, you get 20+ transcript variants.
 Which one should you use for your therapeutic?
 Pick wrong and you'll target the wrong tissue, produce a non-functional protein, or trigger an immune response.

-Constitutional.seq solves this by automatically selecting the canonical transcript using the same scientific hierarchy that clinical geneticists use: MANE Select (expert consensus) → RefSeq Select → UniProt Canonical → Longest CDS.
+Constitutional.seq solves this by automatically selecting the canonical transcript using the same scientific hierarchy that clinical geneticists use: MANE Select (expert consensus) → RefSeq Select → UniProt Canonical → (fall back heurisitic, longest CDS)

 **In short:** Give it a gene name, get back the one CDS sequence you should use, with a confidence score explaining why.